 Fatigue: Everything You Need To Know

-Fatigue is when you are feeling overtired or exhausted, lack of energy, and a strong feeling of sleep.
-It is a common symptom for many for change in lifestyle and many other reasons for fatigue.
-This symptom severity range might be mild to serious.
+Fatigue is when you feel overtired or exhausted, lack energy, and have a strong feeling of sleepiness.
+It is a common symptom for many changes in lifestyle and many other reasons.
+The severity of this symptom ranges from mild to serious.

 Feeling tired, with low energy, and a strong desire to sleep that interferes with normal daily activities.
 Fatigue can have causes that are unrelated to an underlying disease.
 Examples include lack of sleep, strenuous exertion, jet lag, a heavy meal, or aging